nBeam-team/nBeam/README.md

 **nBeam** is a Solar CPQ tool that takes a solar installer from "first phone call" to "signed proposal PDF" in a few minutes.
-It combines high-resolution satellite roof analysis (Google Solar API), structured AI extraction (Gemini), real-time regional market intelligence (Tavily), and voice intake (Gradium) into a single editor-grade workflow.
-The result is a formal, fully-priced proposal with a Bill of Materials, ROI projection vs. baseline, and a satellite screenshot of the proposed panel layout.
+It combines high-resolution satellite roof analysis (Google Solar API), multimodal AI for data structuring and real-time satellite image manipulation (Gemini), real-time regional market intelligence (Tavily), and voice interaction (Gradium) into a single editor-grade workflow.
+The delivers a formal, fully-priced proposal with a Bill of Materials, ROI projection vs. baseline, and a satellite screenshot of the proposed panel layout.

 ---

-## What it does (3-step demo flow)
+## What it does (3-step flow)

-1. **Customer intake** — pick one of three modes:
+1. **Customer data intake** — Build the customer profile using either of the three modes:
-   - **Paste / drop** a CRM record (JSON / CSV / Excel TSV) and we map it onto the schema.
+   - **Drag n Drop** a CRM record (JSON / CSV / Excel TSV) and we map it onto the schema.
-   - **Describe in words** the customer in a free-form sentence (or dictate it via Gradium voice).
-One click sends to Gemini, which extracts `customerName`, `customerAddress`, `energyDemandKwh`, etc. and auto-populates the form.
+   - **Describe in plain language** the customer info in a free-form sentences or simply dictate it via Gradium voice).
+Using Gemini, this is structured into relevant params such as `customerName`, `customerAddress`, `energyDemandKwh`, and so on.
-   - **Step by step** — sliders for manual control.
+   - **Step by step** — Input data into the structured fields for manual control.
-2. **Solar configuration** — Google Solar API returns roof geometry and the exact panel positions for the address.
-The installer adjusts the array on a live satellite map (panel slider, lasso add / remove, plain-English chat command), watches the financial KPIs update, and toggles the irradiance heatmap (rendered client-side from a GeoTIFF).
+2. **Solar configuration** — Google Solar API returns roof geometry for the input address, along with the max solar placement capacity along with optimal pitch and angular tilt for maximal efficiency.
+   The installer can also modify and adjust the suggested panel placement on the satellite map, such as marking obstructions zones and adding panels in a specifc area, to maximize the power generation based on the irradiance heatmap.
+Or simply ask Gemini to handle this.
+   It also delivers a simulation of the typical energy consumption in the household, and the optimal battery capacity to store the excess generated power.
+   Further, the user has additional controls for the parameters to derive the optimal quotation based on the cutomer needs.
+   It provides real-time tracking for the energy generation capacity, cost savings, as well as time to recover the installation costs.
+   Additionally, the installer has an overview of the financial KPIs and market updates provided by Tavily API.
+   Thus, it delivers all the critical information in one place to help the installer make informed decisions acccutately and fast, while automating the tedious       manual processes so the installer can engage and cater better to the customer needs.
-3. **Proposal** — a print-ready, multi-section PDF with executive summary, property + Static-Maps screenshot, line-item BOM, 25-year ROI chart (with-solar vs. no-solar comparison), terms, and signature blocks.
+4. **Proposal** — a print-ready, multi-section quotation with an executive summary, property details wih screenshots of the optimal panel layout, line-item BOM, 25-year ROI chart (with-solar vs. no-solar comparison), terms, and signature blocks.

 ---